RaphaelIT7/gmod-holylib/README.md

 #### number filesystem.TimeCreated(string fileName, string gamePath = "GAME")
 Returns the time the given file was created.
-Will return `nil` if the file wasn't found.
+Will return `0` if the file wasn't found.

 #### number filesystem.TimeAccessed(string fileName, string gamePath = "GAME")
 Returns the time the given file was last accessed.
-Will return `nil` if the file wasn't found.
+Will return `0` if the file wasn't found.

 ### ConVars